HIGH SCHOOL

 Griffons Give Back

 Missouri Western students, faculty and staff pride themselves on making a positive impact in the community through service and philanthropy.
-During the 2020-21 school year, students contributed more than 5,000 service hours in various ways.
 Through the Center for Service, you can earn a free credit hour for every 40 hours of service (up to three credit hours).

 Gold Fridays